-The Office of the Vice President for Student Affairs in Macon and Dean of Students in Atlanta are the official custodian of all records involving non-academic misconduct.
+The Office of the Vice President of Students in Macon and Associate Dean of Students in Atlanta are the official custodians of all records involving non-academic misconduct.
 Student files involving cases that do not result in suspensions or expulsions shall be expunged seven (7) years after a decision is reached on a charge.
 Cases that result in suspensions or expulsions will be kept permanently.
 Statistical data and database information may be kept permanently at the university.
 Students have the right to view their files.
-Students found "not responsible" for cases or in cases where charges are dropped are considered not to have a disciplinary record.
+Students found "not responsible" or cases in which charges are dropped are considered not to have a judicial record.